LcsGa/devkit/packages/operators/README.md

     .subscribe(console.log);
   ```

-  In the example above, if you are unlucky and press another key a little **after 300ms**, after a first request has been sent, the previous request will still be cancelled and you won't face any strange behavior!
+  In the example above, if you are unlucky and press another key a little **after 300ms**, after a first request has been sent already, the previous request will still be canceled and you won't face any unexpected behavior!

 <br/>